OuterHavenLLC/App/README.md

 * The last password change is now logged in Member activity for an eventual password change policy to be implemented.
 * AES encryption is now standard for all top-level data-in-transit.
 * A new Public() view now pre-loads the main UI containers and asynchronously renders in a given view.
-* All global functions on the client-side have been re-organized into a single class, with the rest of the logic also being modernized.
+* All client functions were re-organized into a single class, and the logic was modernized.
+* Standardized the Block buttons and revamped the processor view—now located in WebUI->Block().

 ### 2FA
 * A revamped Sign In experience now makes 2FA the default security nmeasure, with Passwords now becoming an optional second step.